luigi2498/Cuphead-PSP/README.md

 An attempt to port a reduced/lite version of Cuphead to this portable retro console (wrote on GML using Game Maker 8).

 # Summary.
-This adaptation (port) was made just for fun and for a research work on an old Videogame Programming Environment, (**THIS IS COMPLETELY FREE AND IS NOT AN OFFICIAL WORK FROM THE RIGHTS OWNERS, PLEASE SUPPORT DE ORIGINAL AUTHORS PURCHASING A COPY OF THE ORIGINAL GAME - STUDIO MDHR**).<br>
+This adaptation (port) was made just for fun and for a research work on an old Videogame Programming Environment, (**THIS IS COMPLETELY FREE AND IS NOT AN OFFICIAL WORK FROM THE RIGHTS OWNERS, PLEASE SUPPORT THE ORIGINAL AUTHORS PURCHASING A COPY OF THE ORIGINAL GAME - STUDIO MDHR**).<br>
 Buy Cuphead on Steam: https://store.steampowered.com/app/268910/Cuphead/

 # Features.